storesafe/cordova-sqlcipher-adapter/README.md

 - Absolute and relative subdirectory path(s) are not tested or supported.
 - This plugin will not work before the callback for the 'deviceready' event has been fired, as described in **Usage**.
 (This is consistent with the other Cordova plugins.)
 - Extremely large records are not supported by this plugin.
 It is recommended to store images and similar binary data in separate files.
 TBD: specify maximum record.
 For future consideration: support in a version such as [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (available with GPL or commercial license options)
-- _This plugin version_ will not work within a web worker (not properly supported by the Cordova framework).
-Use within a web worker is supported for Android and iOS (*without SQLCipher*) in [litehelpers / cordova-sqlite-evmax-ext-workers-legacy-build-free](https://github.com/litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free) (GPL or premium commercial license terms).
+- This plugin version will not work within a web worker (not properly supported by the Cordova framework).
+Use within a web worker is supported for Android and iOS (WITHOUT SQLCipher) in [litehelpers / cordova-sqlite-evmax-ext-workers-legacy-build-free](https://github.com/litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free) (GPL or premium commercial license terms).
 - In-memory database `db=window.sqlitePlugin.openDatabase({name: ':memory:', ...})` is currently not supported.
 - The Android platform version cannot properly support more than 100 open database files due to the threading model used.
 - SQL error messages reported by Windows platform version are not consistent with Android/iOS/macOS platform versions.
 - UNICODE `\u2028` (line separator) and `\u2029` (paragraph separator) characters are not supported and known to be broken on iOS, macOS, and Android platform versions due to JSON issues reported in [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435) and [cordova/cordova-discuss#57](https://github.com/cordova/cordova-discuss/issues/57).
+- UNICODE `\u2028` (line separator) and `\u2029` (paragraph separator) characters are currently not supported and known to be broken on iOS, macOS, and Android platform versions due to JSON issues reported in [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435) and [cordova/cordova-discuss#57](https://github.com/cordova/cordova-discuss/issues/57).
+This is fixed with a workaround for iOS/macOS (WITHOUT SQLCipher) in: [litehelpers / Cordova-sqlite-evplus-legacy-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-free) and [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) (GPL or special commercial license terms) as well as [litehelpers / Cordova-sqlite-evplus-legacy-workers-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-workers-free) (GPL or premium commercial license terms).
-- The BLOB data type is not fully supported by this version branch.
-SELECT BLOB in Base64 format _(without SQLCipher)_ is supported by [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (permissive license terms) and [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license options).
+- The BLOB data type is not consistently supported for all platforms by this version branch.
+SELECT BLOB in Base64 format (WITHOUT SQLCipher) is supported by [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (permissive license terms) and [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms).
 - Truncation in case of UNICODE `\u0000` (same as `\0`) character on Android (default Android-sqlite-connector database implementation) and Windows.
 - Case-insensitive matching and other string manipulations on Unicode characters, which is provided by optional ICU integration in the sqlite source and working with recent versions of Android, is not supported for any target platforms.
-- The iOS/macOS platform version uses a thread pool but with only one thread working at a time due to "synchronized" database access
+- The iOS/macOS platform version uses a thread pool but with only one thread working at a time due to "synchronized" database access.
 - Some large query results may be slow, also due to the JSON implementation.
 - ATTACH to another database file is not supported by this version branch.
-Attach/detach is supported (along with the memory and iOS UNICODE `\u2028` line separator / `\u2029` paragraph separator fixes) in [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) (_without SQLCipher,_ available with GPL or special commercial license terms).
+Attach/detach is supported (along with the memory and iOS UNICODE `\u2028` line separator / `\u2029` paragraph separator fixes, WITHOUT SQLCipher) in [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) (GPL or special commercial license terms).
 - UPDATE/DELETE with LIMIT or ORDER BY is not supported.
-- ~~WITH clause is not supported on some older Android platform versions in case the `androidDatabaseImplementation: 2` (built-in android.database implementation) option is used.~~
 - User-defined savepoints are not supported and not expected to be compatible with the transaction locking mechanism used by this plugin.
 In addition, the use of BEGIN/COMMIT/ROLLBACK statements is not supported.
 - Problems have been reported when using other version(s) of this plugin with Crosswalk (for Android).
 It may help to install Crosswalk as a plugin instead of using Crosswalk to create the project.
 - Does not work with [axemclion / react-native-cordova-plugin](https://github.com/axemclion/react-native-cordova-plugin) since the `window.sqlitePlugin` object exported (ES5 feature).
 Possible alternative solutions:
   - Follow the solution given in [this comment to axemclion/react-native-cordova-plugin#4](https://github.com/axemclion/react-native-cordova-plugin/issues/4#issuecomment-156751197) or [litehelpers/Cordova-sqlite-storage#382](https://github.com/litehelpers/Cordova-sqlite-storage/issues/382)
-  - Adapt [andpor / react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage) to work with SQLCipher
+  - Adapt [andpor / react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage) to work with SQLCipher as discussed in <https://github.com/andpor/react-native-sqlite-storage/issues/40> and <https://github.com/andpor/react-native-sqlite-storage/pull/187>

-_TODO: link to open doc issues_
+Additional limitations are tracked in [cordova-sqlite-help doc-todo issues](https://github.com/litehelpers/Cordova-sqlite-help/issues?q=is%3Aissue%20label%3Adoc-todo), [cordova-sqlite-storage doc-todo issues](https://github.com/litehelpers/Cordova-sqlite-storage/issues?q=is%3Aissue+is%3Aopen+label%3Adoc-todo), and [Cordova-sqlcipher-adapter doc-todo issues](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues?q=is%3Aissue+label%3Adoc-todo).

 <!-- END Other limitations -->